nombrekeff/cli-badges/README.md

 console.log(failedBadge, successBadge, skippedBadge);
 ```

-The above would log something similar to:
+The above would output something similar to the terminal:

 ![](./output-example.png)

+> ###### Example output is a mock, console output will vary slightly from terminal to terminal.

 ## Badge Structure